 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read the disclosure for more info.
+For more information, please read the disclosure.

 What you need to know before starting Fan Lau Hike